EMBRYOPSIDA Pirani & Prado

 Synonymy: Atropaceae Martynov, Browalliaceae Berchtold & J. Presl, Daturaceae Berchtold & J. Presl, Hyoscyamaceae Vest, Lyciaceae Rafinesque, Nolanaceae Berchtold & J. Presl, nom. cons., Sclerophylacaceae Miers

-Evolution.
-Divergence & Distribution.
+Evolution: Divergence & Distribution.
 For the identities of some Eocene fossils that are putatively solanaceous, see Millan and Crepet (2014) - none of them belongs.
-However, Wilf et al. (2015) describe ca 52 m.y.o. fossils (i.e. over twice the age of crown Solanoideae above) from Chubut, Argentina, which they place in crown Physalis.
+However, Wilf et al. (2015, esp.
+2017) describe ca 52.2 m.y.o. fossils from Chubut, Argentina, which they place in crown Physalis; not only is this over twice the age of crown Solanoideae above, but the fossil is in a quite derived clade within the subfamily.

-Solanaceae may have had a New World origin, with perhaps 8-9 dispersal events to the Old World (Tu et al. 2010).
+Solanaceae may have had a New World origin, with perhaps 8-9 dispersal events to the Old World (Tu et al. 2010) - or, if the Patagonian Physalis is correct, then continental drift may have been involved in the early distribution of the family (Wilf et al. 2017).
 Olmstead (2013) suggested that ten clades were involved, but he could not find any connection between the likelihood of dispersal and disseminule type (dry versus fleshy).
 The Malagasy endemic Tsoala (Goetzioideae) was found to be sister to Metternichia, from Minas Geraes, Brazil ((Särkinen et al. 2013: see add. file 2), and Janssens et al. (2015) suggested that long distance dispersal (America to Madagascar) was involved in setting up this disjuction.

-The early-diverging clades in the family are currently temperate and/or Andean in distribution, perhaps reflecting the original climatic preferences of the family (Olmstead 2013: much more on possible niche conservatism here).
-The family is most diverse in the New World, particularly South America, where they grow in a variety of habitats, including along the foggy west coast, being particularly common and with ca 75 endemic species in Lomas vegetation (Barboza et al. 2016).
+The early-diverging clades in the family are currently temperate and/or Andean in distribution, perhaps reflecting its original climatic preferences (Olmstead 2013: much more on possible niche conservatism here).
+The family is most diverse in the New World, particularly South America, where they grow in a variety of habitats, including along the foggy west coast, where they are particularly common - with ca 75 endemic species - in Lomas vegetation (Barboza et al. 2016).
 They are less common elsewhere, particularly in Africa.

 The crown-group age for the ca 1,500 species of Solanum (inc. tomato and eggplant) is a mere 15.5 m.y. or so (add Capsicum - ca 19.6 m.y.: Wu & Tanksley 2010; Y. Wang et al. 2008); Paape et al. (2008: see also estimates for other nodes) gave ages of (20.6-)16.1(-12.2) m.y., while (17.5-)15.5(-13.3) m.y. ((18.7-)17.0(-14.5 m.y.) - Jaltomata sister, (21.0-)19.1(-17.0) m.y. - Capsicum) are estimates in Särkinen et al. (2013, q.v. for much else).
 Adaptation in Solanum sect.
 Lycopersicon - the genus has ca 1,200 species - was linked to introgression, recruitment from ancestral variation, and de novo mutations (Pease et al. 2016).